Paul Paillole: Background

+A ward of the nation, Paillole attended secondary school at the Lycée Thiers in Marseille, Saint-Charles annex[1], before enlisting on October 1, 1925.
+A graduate of the Saint-Cyr military academy (class of "Morocco and Syria" - 1925-1927), he was assigned as a second lieutenant to the 17th Algerian Tirailleurs Regiment in October 1927, then to the 21st Algerian Tirailleurs Regiment on January 1, 1929.
+Promoted to lieutenant on October 1, 1929, he was admitted to the Gendarmerie Officers' School in Versailles on October 7, 1930, before being assigned as a trainee to the 7th Chasseurs Regiment on April 1, 1931.

 Military career

 Guided by both his sense of patriotism and his love of physical activity Paillole joined the French army in 1925 and was promoted to Lieutenant in 1929.
 In 1935, Paillole was transferred to the Secret Services.
 He was initially reluctant to accept this posting as he considered the job too desk-bound and started with very limited knowledge of the workings of the Secret Services.
 But rapidly he excelled at the job, earning a reputation for professional competence.
 At the outbreak of the war Paillole was a prominent member of the active counter-espionage branch, the 5th Bureau (not to be confused with the 2nd Bureau which was the more administrative branch of secret service activity).

+On November 21, 1935, Paillole joined the central administration of the Ministry of War and obtained the rank of captain on June 25, 1936.
+He was then assigned to the 2nd Bureau, service SR-SCR (SR: Intelligence Service, SCR: Centralized Intelligence and Counter-Espionage Service), headed by Colonel Rivet.

+He was in charge of the German section, succeeding Commandant de Robien, under the command of Lieutenant Colonel Guy Schlesser.
+As early as 1937, Schlesser and Paillole reorganized counter-espionage on the eve of the war: Ministerial Directive 1800 defined the responsibilities in matters of counter-espionage, established an intelligence centralization office in each military region, and organized preventive counter-espionage for the army.
+These were the first measures to protect military secrets.
+The protection effort also extended to the judicial sphere.

+On October 3, 1939, he was transferred to the 5th Bureau of the Army General Staff.

 Wartime activity

 After France was rapidly defeated in 1940, the newly established Vichy regime decided to reorganize its espionage and counter-espionage services.
 Paillole took control of a clandestine counter-espionage network which operated from Marseille under the codename ‘Travaux Ruraux’ (TR- ‘Rural Works’).
-Recent research by the British historian Simon Kitson has shown that contrary to the version presented by secret service veterans, this network was not operating in opposition to the Vichy government.
-Vichy officials were informed on November, 1940, of the location of the headquarters of this network and the arrest of German agents as a result of TR activity, was actively supported by the structures of the official state: police, prisons, courts, armistice commissions.
 Although Vichy itself was collaborating extensively with the German forces occupying Northern France, Vichy leaders were keen to preserve their autonomy and to centralize collaboration.
 The work of Paillole’s services served to defend sovereignty and to prevent unauthorised individual acts of collaboration on the part of ordinary French citizens.

-There is no doubting that Paillole’s services took their counter-espionage role seriously.
-Kitson has estimated that around 2000 individuals were arrested by the collaborating French State on charges of spying for Vichy’s diplomatic partner: Germany.
-However, between 1940 and 1942 the position of the secret services was extremely ambiguous as regarded by the Allies.
-In their postwar presentation of this attitude secret service veterans have always presented themselves as firmly in the Allied camp and engaged from the outset in Resistance.
-Recently historians have been unearthing a more complicated picture where Paillole was actively involved in the arrest of Resisters and Allied agents.
-Paillole provided Vichy with information about Resistance leader Jean Moulin and documentation which allowed Vichy police to destroy the ‘Azur’ Resistance network in Marseille in October 1941.